palantir/tslint/README.md

 Custom Rules
 ------------
 TSLint ships with a set of core rules that can be configured.
 However, users are also allowed to write their own rules, which allows them to enforce specific behavior not covered by the core of TSLint.
-TSLint's core rules are itself written to be pluggable, so adding new rules are as simple as creating new rule files named by convention.
+TSLint's internal rules are itself written to be pluggable, so adding a new rule is as simple as creating a new rule file named by convention.
 New rules can be written in either TypeScript or Javascript; if written in TypeScript, the code must be compiled to Javascript before invoking TSLint.

 Rule names are always camel-cased and *must* contain the suffix `Rule`.
 Let us take the example of how to write a new rule to forbid all import statements (you know, *for science*).
-Let us name the rule file `noImportsRule.java`.
+Let us name the rule file `noImportsRule.ts`.
 Rules can be referenced in `tslint.json` in their dasherized forms, so `"no-imports": true` would turn on the rule.

 Now, let us first write the rule in TypeScript.
 At the top, we reference TSLint's [definition](https://github.com/palantir/tslint/blob/master/lib/tslint.d.ts) file.
 The exported class name must always be named `Rule` and extend from `Lint.Rules.AbstractRule`.